The Top Five Casinos in the Deep South

 There’s a real feeling of Caribbean carnival time at Margaritaville, and not just in the 5 O’Clock Somewhere Bar, named after the legendary song.
 So, expect an atmosphere that’s exciting but relaxed as soon as you step through the door.

 The casino’s at the heart of the resort and over 30,000 square feet —the only single-level gaming room on the Mississippi.
 Here, you’ll find all you need to keep you entertained all night long.
 For example, there are no less than 1,300 slots including all of the latest games, and every single month players win $90 million in prizes on them.
+You can also find a wide range of gambling offers by looking through the $1 online casino list from lowdepositcasino.com if you cannot visit this entertainment paradise in real life.
 For table games fans, there’s blackjack, roulette, mini baccarat and 100 x odds craps—plus a free cocktail.
 For people who like to play for slightly higher stakes, there’s the High Limit Area where the excitement’s turned up to the max.

 If you’re planning to stay, there’s the choice of 395 rooms, many of which also feature private balconies and stunning river views.